lcdm-uiuc/info490-sp16/orientation/Pre-Class_Activity.md

 ### Part 2: Introductions ###

-Second, use the Pre-Class Acitivyt Moodle discussion forum to provide a brief 2-3 paragraph introduction to your classmates.
+Second, use the Pre-Class Activity Moodle discussion forum to provide a brief 2-3 paragraph introduction to your classmates.
 In your post, please consider the following questions:

 - What is your name?
 What do you prefer to be called?
 - Where are you from?
 - What year are you in school and what is your major?
-- Why are you taking this class, and what, in particular, interests you about data science?
+- What topic from the syllabus most interests you?
-- What is something you are looking forward to learning or doing in this class?
+- What type of data are you interested in exploring in more detail?
-- Tell us something about yourself that has nothing to do with school.
+- What experience do you have with cloud computing?

 Post your self-introduction by clicking the `Add a new discussion topic` button, below.